PioniaPHP-project/pionia-docs/content/docs/documentation/extending/packages.md

 ## Common mistakes

-- Importing `Application\Services\TaskService` from a package — packages must not depend on app namespaces
+- Importing `Application\Services\ProductService` from a package — packages must not depend on app namespaces
 - Using `v1` as the package switch slug — collides with the host app's `MainSwitch`
 - Shipping secrets or `.env` samples with real keys in the package README
 - Forgetting to document `[app_providers]` registration — consumers see a silent no-op install